ejasmuhamed/stories/content/posts/slippery-handshakes.md

 draft: false
 ---

-Handshakes are slippery but contracts are not.
-Here is an experience shared on how important is contracts along with strong handshakes.

 You gotta have **clarity and fairness in business**.
 You and the people around your business **should know the way forward**.
 Let’s consider a story, rather an experience.

 1️⃣ Once, I decided to partner with someone on a project.
 Excited about our collaboration, we jumped right in without putting anything in writing but a handshake.
 We did not realise that the **handshake was slippery**.
 Big mistake.
 As the project progressed, disagreements arose, and without clear terms, **both of us did not know what the terms was**, things quickly went out of control.
 It was a lesson learned **the hard way**.